Advice to pivot into AI Safety is likely miscalibrated

 If you are using these calculations for real, be aware that our heuristics are likely overestimating Alice’s chances.
 Job applications are not IID.
 The effective number of independent shots is lower than the raw application count, reducing effective \(r\) — if your skills don’t match the first job, it is also less likely to match the second, because the jobs might be similar to each other.

-We plot a few values of Alice’s to visualize the trade-offs for different upsides \(\Delta u\).
-[TODO clarify]
+We plot a few values to help Alice visualize the trade-offs for different upsides \(\Delta u\).

-If we want to play around with the assumptions, check out the interactive Pivot EV Calculator (source at danmackinlay/career_pivot_calculator).
+To play around with the assumptions, try our interactive Pivot EV Calculator (source: danmackinlay/career_pivot_calculator).

 2 Part B — Field-level model

 So far, this has been Alice’s private perspective.
 Let’s zoom out to the field level and consider: What if everyone followed Alice’s decision rule?
 Is the resulting number of applicants healthy for the field?
-What is the optimal number of people who should try to pivot?
+What’s the optimal number of people who should try to pivot?

 2.1 From personal gambles to field strategy

-Our goal is to move beyond Alice’s private break-even (\(p^*\)) and calculate the field’s welfare-maximizing applicant pool size (\(K^*\)).
-This \(K^*\) is how many “Alices” the field can afford to have roll the dice before the costs of failures outweigh the value of successes.
+Our goal is to move beyond Alice’s private break-even (\(p^*\)) and calculate the field’s welfare-maximizing applicant pool size (\(K^*\)). \(K^*\) is how many “Alices” the field can afford to have rolling the dice before the costs of failures outweigh the value of successes.

 To analyze this, we must shift our model in three ways:

-Switch to a Public Ledger: From a field-level perspective, private wages and consumption are just transfers.
-They drop out of the analysis.
+Switch to a Public Ledger: From a field-level perspective, private wages and consumption are transfers and drop out of the analysis.
 What matters is the net production of public goods (i.e., impact).

 Distinguish Public vs. Private Costs: The costs are now different.